LabeliaLabs/distributed-learning-contributivity/CONTRIBUTING.md

 deactivate
 ```

-Once inside your new virtual environment, you can install the project dependencies with the command `pip3 install -r requirements.txt`.
+Once inside your new virtual environment, you can install the project dependencies with the commands:

+- pip setup: `pip3 install -r requirements.txt`
+- anaconda setup: `conda install --file requirements.txt`

 What is installed inside a virtual environment is separated from your general Python setup.

 If you want to go futher, please refer to the [official documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).